 The bill amends and reenacts R.S.
 17:392.11(B) and (C) and enacts R.S.
-17:392.11(D) to enhance the screening and diagnosis of dyslexia in students within Louisiana's public schools.
-It mandates the state Department of Education to select a dyslexia screener that meets specific psychometric standards and provide it at no cost to public schools.
-The screener must be administered by classroom teachers to students in the latter half of kindergarten or upon request from parents or guardians.
-If a student is identified as at risk for dyslexia, parents or legal guardians must be notified within thirty days, and they can request a core assessment for a formal diagnosis.
+17:392.11(D) to enhance the screening and diagnosis of dyslexia in students.
+It mandates that the state Department of Education select a dyslexia screener with a high validity score and provide it at no cost to public schools.
+The screener must be administered to students in the latter half of kindergarten or upon request from a teacher or parent.
+If a student is identified as at risk for dyslexia, the parent or legal guardian must be notified within thirty days, and they can request a core assessment for a formal diagnosis.
+The bill also removes a provision that made the implementation of these measures contingent on legislative funding.

 Statutes affected: